verana-labs/verifiable-trust-vpr-spec/spec.md

 if a mandatory parameter is not present, [[ref: transaction]] MUST abort.

-- `id` MUST be a valid uuid and a `CredentialSchemaPerm` entry with the same id MUST exist.
+- `id` MUST be a valid uint64 and a `CredentialSchemaPerm` entry with the same id MUST exist.

 ###### [MOD-CSP-MSG-2-2-2] Revoke CSP permission checks